szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - Save vs. Petrification +1 (vanilla) and Save vs. Spell +1 (new)
   - +20% Magic damage resistance
   - +10% Elemental damage resistance
 - **Elemental resistance robes**: resistance increases 20→40%, adds 7% damage bonus in the relevant element and +1 Save vs. evocation spells.
 This also increases the damage resistance of Robe of Red Flames to 50%, and adds the evocation bonus, for consistency (it's a straight upgrade from the Robe of Fire Resistance).
+All these robes are not usable by any class.
 - **Archmage Robes**
   - Armor Class is set to 5 (vanilla), and is also improved by 1 additively (new)
   - Magic resistance increases by 10%, not 5%